TheOpenDevProject/QTwitchBot/README.md

 [randomNumber] = Generates a random number from 1 - 1000
-[nextSong] = Plays next song in loaded playlist [prevSong] = Plays previous song in loaded playlist

-A special command is created like so...
+[nextSong] = Plays next song in loaded playlist [prevSong] = Plays previous song in loaded playlist [whatNext] = What is the next song playing, sends this out to the stream A special command is created like so...

 !command,[special]